cyberflamingo/exobrain/collection-methods.md

 => [2, 3, 4, 5]
 ```

+On `line 3`, we are calling the `map` method on an array assigned to local
+variable `arr`, passing in the `{}` block as an argument.
+The block is
+executed once for each element in the collection, passing that element as a
+parameter.
+Afterwards, the `map` method returns a new array containing the
+return value of each block.

-`#each` returns the collection it's  called upon, as we see earlier, while
+`#each` returns the collection it's called upon, as we saw earlier, while
 `#map` returns a new array with the results of each block.

 {.ui .message .info}